Online Therapy Support To Reduce Alcohol Use

 • Unsuccessful attempts at limiting your drinking even though you want to do so

 Alcohol dependence and misuse can be very challenging to live with.
 However, some resources can offer support and practical help, one of which may be online therapy.
-Promoted online therapy websites can offer a convenient and available option for individuals seeking support for alcohol abuse.
+Promoted online therapy websites can offer a convenient and available option for individuals seeking support for alcohol misuse or overuse.
 They provide an easy way to reach out to licensed therapists and various online resources to aid recovery.

 Online therapy for problematic alcohol use